LennartKeller/trf_training_tut/text/Poutyne.md

 ### Data

-To convert the data for an experiment from the Hugginface `Dataset` format into a Poutyne compliant representation, we create a custom data collator.
+We create a custom data collator to convert the data for an experiment from the Hugginface `Dataset` format into a Poutyne compliant representation.
-The main task is of the collator is to convert each batch of dictionaries into batches of tuples of training data and targets.
+The main task of the collator is to convert each batch of dictionaries into batches containing tuples of training data and targets.
-To so the `TransformersCollator` can is initialized with one or multiple names of the target `y_keys` in the input dictionaries.
-These fields then get copied into the target object.
-This object is either a tensor, if only a single key was specified or into a dictionary of keys.
-Additionally, the `remove_labels` parameter can be used to either remove the labels after copying them into the target obejct.
+To do so, the `TransformersCollator` copies one or multiple entries from the input dictionaries into the target objects.
+Depending on the number of keys, this object is either a single tensor or a dictionary.
+Additionally, with the `remove_labels`-parameter, the fields that get copied to the target object can be removed from the model's input.
 By default, they are retained in the input data.
-This enables to use the internal computation of the loss of standard models, while also being able to use the built-in metrics of Poutyne for monitoring the training.
+This functionality enables using the internal computation of the loss of standard models while also being able to use the built-in metrics of Poutyne for monitoring the training.
 Other collation operations are handled by the default collator from `transformers` or by a custom function.

 ```{code-cell} ipython3